raphaeltournafond/st-ios/README.md

 # st-ios
-The iOS version of the smart tracker app
+The Swift iOS App of the Smart Tracker